mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

 - **Referral Discounts**

-Spotify will need to generate unique referral code numbers and inserting a very large number of them into the **referral_codes table**.
+Spotify will need to generate unique referral code numbers and insert a very large number of them into the **referral_codes table**.
 Once a user decides to refer a friend then this input from the user will be used to trigger the process of assigning them a unique referral code and changing the status of the referral code to pending.
 If the referred friend upgrades to premium then they have their user entity updated with membership status of 'premium' and discount rate of 15%.
 The referral code has now been validated and the **referral_codes table** must be updated so that the column **is_validated** becomes true.